kubernetes/kubernetes/docs/devel/development.md

 ### Committing changes to your fork

-Before committing any changes, please link/copy these pre-commit hooks into your .git directory.
+Before committing any changes, please link/copy the pre-commit hook into your .git directory.
 This will keep you from accidentally committing non-gofmt'd Go code.
+In addition this hook will do a build.

+The hook requires both Godep and etcd on your `PATH`.

 ```sh
 cd kubernetes/.git/hooks/